+Low Costs

-Low Costs: Expenses within funds, including management fees and trading costs, impact your bottom line.
+Expenses within funds, including management fees and trading costs, impact your bottom line.
 We believe you should pay for things that bring you value and avoid those that do not.
 Many mutual funds charge substantial management fees for essentially aligning with an index.

 Morningstar concluded in their research of mutual fund peer groups, "The expense ratio is the most proven predictor of future fund returns."
-Evaluating internal costs and utilizing institutional share classes (most of which have the lowest expenses available to investors) are top priorities in our investment selection process.
+Considering internal costs is a top priority in our investment selection process.